UNC IN SEVILLA

 Todas las visitas son obligatorias para todos los estudiantes:

-Tuesday, July 9 Visit to Catedral de Sevilla Afternoon TBD
+Friday, July 4 Walking tour and Visit to Catedral de Sevilla

 Meeting point: Plaza del Altozano